 “It’s a violation because it’s not my listing.”

 “The war zone looking lawn and the cat’s attitude are offensive”

 “The cat didn’t sign a release!”

 Knowledge is power.
-Our full Rules and Regulations packet and/or short Reference Guide are available on our website.
+Our full Rules and Regulations packet is available on our website.
 In your spare time (like you ever have any, right?) get familiar with them to avoid possible listing violations.